Tom Emmer: Copper nickel mining in northern Minnesota

-When the Department of Interior did not list copper or nickel as two of 35 "critical minerals" essential to national security, Emmer released a press release of a letter he wrote to Department of Interior Secretary Ryan Zinke requesting that copper and nickel be included.
+When the Department of Interior did not list copper or nickel as two of 35 "critical minerals" essential to national security in 2018, Emmer released a press release of a letter he wrote to Department of Interior Secretary Ryan Zinke requesting that copper and nickel be included.

 Emmer and Representative Pete Stauber both stood beside Assistant Secretary of the Interior Joseph Balash as he signed leases permitting Twin Metals to explore a large area of national forest land nine miles southeast of Ely for copper-nickel reserves on May 15, 2019.
 The Obama administration had mothballed the lease renewal pending an environmental review, but Twin Metals is now in possession of a 10-year lease to explore the area, with a view toward opening a mine there.

-Crypto
+Cryptocurrency and digital assets

 Tom Emmer is an outspoken proponent of cryptocurrency and digital assets.
-He introduced the bipartisan Securities Clarity Act in an effort to establish regulatory clarity for digital assets in the US.
-In March 2023, after the collapse of crypto-friendly Silvergate Bank and Signature Bank, he sent a bipartisan letter to FDIC Chairman Martin J. Gruenberg inquiring about the alleged weaponization of banking instability to purge legal crypto companies from the banking system.
+In 2023, Politico called him "Capitol Hill's top crypto advocate for years, championing the industry well before most members of Congress took it seriously."
+He has persistently fought federal regulation of the crypto industry.
+Emmer raised the second-most cash from the crypto industry of all members of Congress in the 2022 election cycle.

+In June 2023, Emmer cosponsored the SEC Stabilization Act, which would effectively fire U.S. Securities and Exchange Commission chairman Gary Gensler.
+The legislation was not considered likely to win Congressional approval.
+It was introduced a week after the SEC sued Coinbase and Binance, claiming they failed to register as a national securities exchange, broker, and clearing agency.

+After endorsing Donald Trump for president in 2024, Emmer said, "If the second Trump administration takes place, [the] president will be a lot more friendly to the crypto industry".
+Industry advocates say their efforts to develop regulations are nonpartisan.